Renunciation

 Nowadays, with most people having lost faith in religion, the emphasis has shifted even further away from the original teachings, to reinterpreting the Tathagata's teachings to solve psychological problems, relieve stress, and improve quality of life.

 In other words, it's important to understand that almost all Buddhist teachings today are not geared to those seeking liberation.
-They are geared towards those who want to improve their current life, be a good person, and generate good karma for this and future lifetimes.
+They are geared towards those who want to improve their current life, be a good person, and maybe generate good karma for this and future lifetimes.

 The Tathagata's Gradual Training is the path to liberation from the world, not entanglement in it.
 It is the cessation of Karma.
 If you're not fully committed to liberation, renouncing worldly life, and ending the cycle of rebirth, there is little value in following the Gradual Training or studying the materials on this site.
-You may find it more useful to read modern Buddhist writings that focus on mental wellbeing, improving relationships, relieving stress, or enhancing the quality of life.
+You may find it more useful to read modern Buddhist writings that focus on mental well being, improving relationships, relieving stress, or enhancing the quality of life.

 The Dhamma as your refuge